mondeja/py-unicode-linebreak/README.md

 ```

 Returns an iterator which iterates over tuples with the
-binary character index of the linebreak and a boolean
+binary character position of the linebreak and a boolean
 indicating whether the linebreak is a mandatory break.

-> Note that the binary character index is not the same as the
+> Note that the binary character position is not the same
-> readable character index, but the binary position.
+> as the readable character index, but the binary position.
 > See the Rust method on strings [`char_indices()`].

 Also includes two variables to write a more readable version